Any athlete spending more time on getting their dietary macros right will inevitably have to address their protein intake.

 For athletes that train on almost a daily basis, this could make quite a significant difference in how well they may be able to execute their training plans.

 I also often get asked about the difference between protein powder and BCAA, which I discussed on a separate page.
-To know how BCAAs compare to whey protein, read my in depth write up on this page.
+In short, BCAAs are made of 3 amino acids, while whey contains all 20 aminos.

 Supplementing BCAAs prevents a serum decline in BCAAs, which occurs during exercise.
 A serum decline would normally cause a tryptophan influx into the brain, followed by serotonin production, which causes fatigue.